 Applicants should have earned a BS degree in atmospheric, Earth, environmental, geological, geographical, ocean, or physical science.
 Previous coursework should include two semesters each of calculus, chemistry, and physics, and one semester of statistics.
 Applicants should have a minimum GPA of 3.00 in their undergraduate degree.

 Official transcripts from each college and graduate institution attended, a current résumé, and a goals statement are required.
-Applicants also need three letters of recommendation and an official report of scores obtained on the GRE-GEN. The GRE requirement for admission may be waived if the student holds a master's degree from a regionally accredited U.S. institution.
+Applicants also need three letters of recommendation and an official report of scores obtained on the GRE-GEN. The GRE requirement for admission may be waived if the student holds a master's degree from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent.
 TOEFL scores are required of all international applicants.

 For policies governing all graduate programs, see AP.6 Graduate Policies.